Volunteering and Internships Abroad: Compared and Contrasted

 with a world-class education.

 In that same clinic, I met several doctors from the U.S. They had years of experience, and would clearly be placed in the volunteer category.
 But they would be the first to tell you that they were learning from their experience,

 and that the rewards far outweighed the personal sacrifice.
 So whether you wish to call your international experience interning or volunteering, you’ll end up with insight into another culture that you could never have achieved as a tourist.

 Dr. Kevin O'Neill was born in Southern California.
 He received his BA from the University of California, Santa Barbara, and spent a year at the Université de Bordeaux in France.
 Continuing with his studies, Dr. O'Neill moved to Berkeley where he earned his M.A. and Ph.D. at the University of California, Berkeley.
-In 2001, Dr. O'Neill founded Experiential Learning International as a more flexible and culturally integrative alternative to traditional study abroad programs.
+In 2001, Dr. O'Neill founded ELI Abroad as a more flexible and culturally integrative alternative to traditional study abroad programs.